nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="slack"></a>What is Slack and how do I use it?

 Slack is the main communication and collaboration platform we use at NYC Mesh.
 It consists of public channels, which anyone can post messages to, and invitation-only channels, which serve specific community groups and volunteer teams.
-Go to the [NYC Mesh Slack page](https://slack.nycmesh.net/) to sign up for an account and join the conversation!
+Go to the [NYC Mesh Slack page][slack] to sign up for an account and join the conversation!

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>